RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 :::tip 📝 NOTE:

-After configuring all the parameters, you need to reset RAK811 Evaluation Board for saving the parameters.
+After configuring all the parameters, you need to reset the RAK811 Evaluation Board for saving the parameters.

 :::

-7. After resetting RAK811 Evaluation Board, join in ABP mode.
+7. After resetting the RAK811 Evaluation Board, join in ABP mode.

 ```
 at+join